Lovers (1991 film): Plot

 In Madrid, in the mid-1950s, Paco - a handsome young man from the provinces, serving the last days of his military service - is in search of both lodging and a steady job.
 He is engaged to be married to his major's maid, Trini, who is not only sweet and pretty, but has also saved up a sizable amount of money through years of hard work and frugal living, which will enable her and Paco to start their lives together comfortably.
 With a factory job lined up, Paco moves out of his barracks and looks for somewhere to live until the wedding.
 Trini unwittingly refers him to Luisa, a beautiful widow who periodically takes in boarders and rents him a spare bedroom.

 Besides supplementing her income with boarders, Luisa engages in swindles with underworld contracts, and is not above cheating her partners by skimming money off her illicit earnings.
 Instantly smitten by Paco, the attractive Luisa quickly seduces her new tenant.
-Frustrated by his unfruitful job hunt and by Trini's refusal to sleep with him until they are married, Paco offers little resistance when Luisa seduces him, initiating an affair.
+Frustrated by his unfruitful job hunt and by Trini's refusal to have sex with him until they are married, Paco offers little resistance when Luisa seduces him, initiating an affair.
 He is dazzled with the sexual delight to which she introduces him.
 So intense is Paco's attraction for Luisa, that he abandons Trini for long periods, finally showing up at the major's house to spend Christmas Eve with her.
 Trini feels a distance between herself and Paco, and while the couple are strolling in the street, she is surprised to see the 'old widow' and immediately guesses that she and Paco are having a relationship.

 Trini seeks the advice of the major's wife, who tells her that she should use her own sexual powers to win Paco back.
 Waiting for Luisa to leave the apartment, Trini goes to Paco's room and gives herself to him, making sure that Luisa later sees her leaving.
 At first, her tactic works and Paco re-affirms his love for her, and they leave to visit Trini's mother in her village.
 However, Trini is no match for her rival as a lover, and Paco cannot get Luisa out of his mind.